Should I buy Apple shares from Australia? Can the US$3.3tn behemoth grow any further?

 byu/ChamathWarriors inwallstreetbets

 There is concern about its sales in China, with intense competition from local manufacturers, led by Xiaomi.
-Nonetheless, some may consider it a blessing that it is even in the country – even Google was kept out.
+And that’s before you even consider the tariffs.
+If Trump follows through with his threat to implement a 25% tariff, this would add US$109 to the average US$437 bill of materials, a cost that would be passed on to consumers.
+Nonetheless, some may consider it a blessing that Apple is even in the country – even Google has been kept out.

 The here and now

-Apple is covered by 41 analysts and they have a mean target price of $204.10, a 4% discount to the current price.
-These estimates vary from $125 on one hand to $275 on the other, the latter figure representing 30% growth from the current price and would make Apple a $4tn company!
+Apple is covered by 41 analysts and they have a mean target price of $228.76, a 17% premium to the closing price just before the 2025 Memorial Day weekend.
+These estimates vary from $170.62 on one hand to $300 on the other, the latter figure representing 30% growth from the current price and would make Apple a $4.5tn company!

 Should I buy Apple shares from Australia?